tlevine/www.thomaslevine.com/content/!/parsing-pdfs/index.md

 1. Do we need to read the file contents at all?
 2. Do we only need to extract the text and/or images?
 3. Do we care about the layout of the file?

+I also think about a couple other things, but these are somewhat separate from that initial decision process.

-4. Do we need to process images at all, like with optical character recognition (OCR)?
+* Do we need to process images at all, like with optical character recognition (OCR)?

-A somewhat separate issue is how clean the result needs to be.
+* A somewhat separate issue is how clean the result needs to be.

 I'll show a few different approaches to parsing and analyzing [these](https://github.com/tlevine/scott-documents) PDF files.